 We are not doctors.
 We are not lawyers.
 Nothing here is advice — it's information, explained as clearly as we can manage.
 We are loud about that, because we've seen what happens when people mistake general information for personal guidance and skip the professional they actually needed.
 Our full disclaimer says it plainly.

 What we are is people who think clearly written, well sourced and reliable information is worth something.
-And who think the people who need it most — folks in their 60s, 70s, 80s, trying to stay on top of a world that increasingly talks over their heads — deserve the same quality of explanation that anyone else does.
+And who think the people who need it most — adults approaching (or already in) retirement age, trying to stay on top of a world that increasingly talks over their heads — deserve the same quality of explanation that anyone else does.

 That's why we built this.
 We hope it helps.